alacrity-ai/sequenzia/ROADMAP.md

     - [ ] Add reduction of other tracks to roman numerals (experimental)
     - [ ] Default to single track context
   - [ ] Handle drums (Pitch 38 e.g.), will need to vary the prompt generation for drums
+  - [ ] Divise more robust way of setting active sequencer, e.g. just mousing into a sequencer
+  - [ ] Autocomplete to determine endbeat right now is just using the last note in the sequencer, instead we should auto complete in gaps if possible,
+    - This is tricky because do we go by where the cursor preview is..
+Where the last note placed was.. etc.. with fallback to the last note of the song?

 - Inpaint/Extend
   - [ ] Grey these out for now (lock)